jared-ruiz/openai-assistant-test/learning_log.md

 My previous experience with web scrapping was probably back when I was in college and my friend and I wanted a way to pull data off of our favorite gaming website to see our hiscores update daily.
 I had no coding experience besides some exposure to C through Harvard's free online course and I was not able to fully implement my vision.

-Fast forward today, where I have soley been focusing on web development and digital marketing, so this serves to be a fun and challenging reintroduction to what I had originally wanted to learn many years back.
+Fast forward today, where I have solely been focusing on web development and digital marketing, so this serves to be a fun and challenging reintroduction to what I had originally wanted to learn many years back.

 ### Learning Process Begins